Puppets and Puppets: Collections

 Puppets and Puppets fluctuates between streetwear and "theatrical and humorous creations" The label has been noted for its dramatic silhouettes, Grunge aesthetics, use of recycled and reclaimed items, food themed details, and absurdist one-of-a-kind pieces.
 For instance, one notable accessory is the Cookie Leather Top Handle Bag.
-The bag is a simple leather bag with a hyperrealistic, nearly perfect perfect chocolate chip cookie adorned on its center.
+The bag is a simple leather bag with a hyperrealistic chocolate chip cookie adorned on its center.

 The fashion critic Rachel Tashjian has noted the brand's ability to encapsulate the chic yet comfortable sophisticated women living in New York: "I saw a staffer at the Puppets and Puppets show who was dressed exactly as I see a lot of cool, sophisticated women dressing now.
 She looked thirty-something, and had on a very preppy slightly undersized Puppets crewneck sweater with a pair of satin leopard-print boardshorts trimmed with black lace, and very tasteful, Princess Diana-worthy almond-toe ballet flats.
 Very pulled together in this offbeat way, and a bit boyish."